Skip to main content

 Accessibility

 Stanford University is committed to providing an online environment that is accessible to everyone, including individuals with disabilities.
-Please visit the Stanford Online Accessibility Program and Stanford Online Accessibility Policy for more information.
+Please visit the Stanford Office of Digital Accessibility and Stanford Online Accessibility Policy for more information.

-Using type thoughtfully is crucial to making our designs look professional.
+Using type thoughtfully is crucial to making our designs professional and easy to read.
 Follow these tips to make sure our typography is consistent.